romanzrv/remote-daily-random-speaker/README.md

 # RemoteDailyRandomSpeaker

-A tiny webapp that select a random speaker for a remote daily meeting.
+A tiny webapp that selects a random speaker for a remote daily meeting.

+## Installation

+Run `npm install` to install dependencies.

 ## Development server